What are the differences between therapists and counsellors?

 How do I make an appointment?
 Do I need a referral from a physician?

 We do not require a referral.
-To schedule an appointment you may contact us directly by telephone (905-621-0828) or email (firstname.lastname@example.org).
-Alternatively you can book an appointment yourself directly on the website.
+However, your insurance may have this requirement to be covered.
+Please check your policy.
+To schedule an appointment, you may contact us directly by telephone (613-392-1259).
+Alternatively, you can book an appointment yourself directly on the website.

-What should I expect in the first appointment?
+What should I expect at the first appointment?

-The initial appointment involves a detailed assessment to understand you and your particular situation, current problems, background, and your strengths and resources in order to develop an appropriate plan for treatment.
-My aim is to help you feel comfortable and safe to talk openly about your concerns.
+The initial appointment involves a detailed assessment to understand you and your particular situation, current problems, background, and your strengths and resources to develop an appropriate plan for treatment.
+I aim to help you feel comfortable and safe to talk openly about your concerns.

 At the end of the consultation (a few sessions), I will provide you with my initial impressions and recommendations.
 I will work with you to develop a treatment plan, including goals and approximate time frames.
 Sometimes an individual’s primary concerns or symptoms are not within my area of expertise.
 If this happens, I will refer you to another professional who can help.

-Payment for services ($50) is due at the beginning of each session.
-We accept the following methods of payment: Email Money Transfer, Visa and MasterCard, and Canadian Cheques (on occasion).
+Payment for services is due at the time of each session.
+We accept the following methods of payment: Cash, Cheque, and Email Money Transfer.

 Length of Sessions